Vansh-Baghel/Html_CSS_Git_notes/css_notes.md

 3. **p** :-

 - We need to use paragraph tag to write the text bcoz we need the text besides the img, if u use div then the text will be visible down to the image.

+* If you want to view the text on same line by using _div_, better use `display:inline` for viewing the text besides the img.

 - We can add clear, align tags for p to adjust the text for _@media_.

 4. **div in css** :-